Ariana1729/CAS-C-/README.md

 Numbers and variables are just compared by a - b

-Else compare function resursively scans tree, using pre-order search
+Else compare function recursively scans tree, using pre-order search

 ## ToDo
-* Expanding
 * Simplification of radicals and logarithms
 * Parser
 * Differentiation